INFORMATION FOR TEACHERS

 Comments From Local Teachers

 “We have been going to Sneed Prairie for several years and consider it an important part of our learning experience.
-Our students love participating in this hands-on approach!”
+Our students love participating in these hands-on activities!”

 Laura Blalock, 4th Grade Teacher, Sory Elementary School, Sherman ISD